Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 This template requires slightly more development effort than the Prosumer Template and includes automatic PLG CRM and PLG Analytics.

 This template requires integration at three places,
-1. Send User Authentication Data to ThriveStack; Trigger Workflow
-2. Flow control is transferred to you for user onboarding; Thrivestack awaits for user redirection
+1. Flow control is transferred to you for user onboarding; Thrivestack awaits for user redirection
-3. Receive provisioned tenant (and enrichment) data from us and provide acknowledgement
+2. Receive provisioned tenant (and enrichment) data from us and provide acknowledgement
-4. User is redirected to your product home page
+3. User is redirected to your product home page

 <details>